SEL411/self-tracking-physiology-cognition/README.md

 ---

 ## 🔍 Key Insights
+- A given outcome emerges from the simultaneous interaction of multiple factors.
 - Cognitive performance is strongly modulated by physiological load and recovery
 - Emotional states are closely linked to interoceptive signals rather than purely external events
 - Hormonal and metabolic regulation play a central role in cognitive stability
-- Multi-factor interaction (sleep, diet, exercise, social context) is necessary for optimal mental function

 ---